Webull: History

-Foundation and early history (2016-2019)
+Founding

-Webull was founded in 2016 under Hunan Fumi Information Technology, a chinese holding company, by Wang Anquan, a former employee of Chinese technology companies Alibaba Group and Xiaomi.
+Webull was founded in 2016 under Hunan Fumi Information Technology, a China-based financial technology company, by Wang Anquan, a former employee of Alibaba Group and Xiaomi.
+Hunan Fumi Information Technology received backing from Xiaomi, Shunwei Capital, and other investors in China.
+Fumi Technology was a Hunan-based fintech start-up incubated by Xiaomi and raised about CNY200 million (approximately US$30 million) in a Series B financing round in 2018.

 On May 24, 2017, Webull Financial LLC was established as a Delaware limited liability company.
+It began offering brokerage services in the United States in May 2018.
 Wang hired Anthony Denier as CEO of the U.S. brokerage that year and the two mapped out their strategy on napkins at a Mexican restaurant in New York City.
+Webull Corporation was incorporated in the Cayman Islands in September 2019 as the group's holding company.